michael-sayapin/sayap_in/content/posts/on-rewrites.md

 ### Decouple and keep the database

-To convince the old PHP code to work together with new Django code, I kept the database running.
+To convince the old PHP code to work together with the new Django code, I kept the database running.
 It was badly designed, but I felt that trying to wrestle it into some kind of "normal form" would break more things than it would fix.

 So I used Django's `inspectdb` and generated a bunch of models.
 Many did not have any primary keys or any indexes, so I added that, but overall I left the DB in the same state.

-After that it was fairly easy to whip up a bunch of Apache `.htaccess` files (still a thing in 2007) to "steal" some requests from PHP and serve them with Django.
+After that, it was fairly easy to whip up a bunch of Apache `.htaccess` files (still a thing in 2007) to "steal" some requests from PHP and serve them with Django.

 ### 60% time on rewrite, 40% time on creating new value

-However, of course, no rewrite happens in vacuum.
+However, of course, no rewrite happens in a vacuum.
 As I mentioned before, the company was an experiment in e-commerce by the retail chain boss, and it turned out that it was his "darling".
-He had great interest in what we were doing, and, what's not great, he had many many "suggestions" on how to improve things :-)
+He had a great interest in what we were doing, and, what's not great, he had many many "suggestions" on how to improve things :-)

-So in a very short time I found myself in the same boat as many other "rewriters": how to keep up with the business demand while trying to migrate a legacy codebase?
+So in a very short time, I found myself in the same boat as many other "rewriters": how to keep up with the business demand while trying to migrate a legacy codebase?

 No-how.
 It's impossible.
 It adds a bunch of bloat, you have to do everything twice, or you have to say "no" a lot, which doesn't make you any more popular.

 So we decided that we will migrate customer-facing parts first, and dedicate two days a week processing "tickets" from the boss and other stakeholders.
 This way we could show some progress, while actually spending more time on the rewrite.
-If a new feature was touching a still-legacy part, we found excuses or my project director (who was a top guy!) produced exhaustive lists of questions, so the feature would be in discussion for a while — all to buy me some time.
+If a new feature was touching a still-legacy part, we found excuses, or my project director (who was a top guy!) produced exhaustive lists of questions, so the feature would be in discussion for a while — all to buy me some time.

 ### High-level testing for development speed